 ENERGY STAR is a U.S. Environmental Protection Agency voluntary program that helps businesses and individuals save money and protect our climate through superior energy efficiency.

 The Electronic Product Environmental Assessment Tool (EPEAT) evaluates products based on energy efficiency, reduction and elimination of environmentally sensitive materials, materials selection, design for end-of-life, and more.

 TCO Certified is a sustainability certification for IT products that ensures products are working towards sustainable development throughout their life cycle.

 Things to consider

 Before making a purchasing decision, consider these guiding principles of sustainable procurement:

 Buy credibly certified products

-- Make sure to request options that are third party certified such as EPEAT, Energy STAR, and TCO.
+- Make sure to request options that are third-party certified such as EPEAT, ENERGY STAR, and TCO Certified.

 Consider lifecycle costs

 - What are the operational costs of the product over its lifespan?
-This guide from the Principles for Digital Development can help estimate total lifetime costs of enterprise software soltutions.
+This guide from the Principles for Digital Development can help estimate total lifetime costs of enterprise software solutions.